startupbricks logo

 • Great developer experience

-• Handles subscriptions, one-time payments, etc.
+• Handles subscriptions, one-time payments, tax

 Alternatives:

-• Paddle: Good for international (handles tax)
+• Paddle: Good for international (handles tax compliance)

 • Razorpay: If primarily Indian market

-Hosting: Vercel or Railway
+Hosting: Vercel + Railway/Supabase

 Why: